- Soul Edge (for tropes on Mitsurugi, Taki, Siegfried, Sophitia, Rock, Voldo, Seong Mi-na, and Cervantes)

 - Kimono Fanservice: Her beautiful kimono, a gift from her dead master, looks as if it would slip off if she so much as sneezed.

 - Lady of War: One of the most graceful women fighters of the series, and one of the deadliest.

 - Meaningful Name: Setsuka means snow flower, which suits her cold personality.
 When she leaves Japan, after the events of Soulcalibur IV, she adopts the name Neve (Snowy in Latin), which is a remarkably appropriate Western counter-part to her previous alias Setsuka.

 - Mentor Ship: Was in love with her master, as mentioned above.

 - Mighty Whitey: She's actually European.
 She dyed her hair black in the 3rd game but returned it to her natural blonde color in the 4th game.
 Subverted in that she was shunned from early childhood for her overtly non-Japanese appearance before she was taken in and cared for by her aformentioned master.

-- Parasol of Prettiness/Parasol of Pain: Not only does the umbrella conceal her weapon, but she actually whaps her opponents on the head with just the umbrella in a few moves.
+- Parasol of Prettiness/Parasol of Pain: Not only does the parasol conceal her weapon, but she actually whaps her opponents on the head with just the parasol in a few moves.

 - Parental Abandonment: Presumably.
 However, it's not explained in her bio how she came to be an orphan in Japan.